 - Architects’, surveyors’ and other consultants’ fees

 - Inward charges and freight charges on special material

 A direct expense in relation to a particular product or job is included in the prime cost.
 However, direct expenses in relation to cost centres are treated as overheads as far as cost units are concerned.

 Direct expenses are important in cost accounting because they help businesses track the specific costs associated with producing a product or service.
 This information can be used to make pricing and production decisions.
-For example, if a company finds that the directly attributable expenses associated with producing a widget are $5 per unit, the company can make the decision to sell the widget for a price that covers the direct expenses and also includes a profit margin.
+For example, suppose a company finds that the directly attributable expenses associated with producing a widget are $5 per unit.
+In that case, the company can make the decision to sell the widget for a price that covers the direct expenses and also includes a profit margin.